netlify/netlifyctl/README.md

 ## Debugging

 Netlifyctl generates debug logs with all the request and response interations when there is an error running any command.
 Those logs are stored in a file called `netlifyctl-debug.log` in the directory where you ran the command.
-These logs include your access token for the API, make sure you don't share them with anyone without masking those first.
+These logs include your access token for the API!
+Please **make sure you don't share them with anyone without masking those first.**

 You can force the CLI to generate these logs even when there are no errors with the `-D` flag: `netlifyctl -D deploy`.